-Barrie is the gateway to Cottage Country, and it's also home to a growing food scene for every occasion.
-Here's our guide to some of the best Barrie restaurants to eat and drink in when in Barrie, Ontario.
+Barrie is the gateway to Cottage Country and is also home to a growing food scene for every occasion.
+Here’s our guide to some of the best Barrie restaurants to eat and drink in Barrie, Ontario.

 Hugging the western curve of Lake Simcoe, Barrie is often thought of as ‘just’ a bedroom community for the nearby metropolis of Toronto, but that is to do this fast-growing city a disservice.
 In recent decades Barrie has become a vibrant, bustling place to live and work in its own right, with a booming tourist industry – thanks in part to the fantastic waterfront on Kempenfelt Bay – and a whole host of dining experiences designed to satisfy even the most demanding of palates.

 Barrie now offers hundreds of exciting eateries, from old names that have been serving family favourites for years to funky new ethnic experiences, as well as a huge selection of impressive fine dining establishments, steakhouses, pubs and hidden gems that cater for any and all diets in what is a relaxed and inviting Ontarian city.
 Here we look at some of the best Barrie restaurants to get your taste buds tingling.

 Table of Contents

 - Italian Restaurants in Barrie

 - Chinese, Japanese, Thai & Sushi Spots in Barrie

 - Sports Bars & Pubs in Barrie